learn-co-students/scraping-flatiron-code-along-v-000/README.md

-# Object Oriented Scraping
+# Object-Oriented Scraping

 ## Objectives

 * Scrape a web page's HTML using Nokogiri.
 * Use scraped data to give attributes to Ruby objects.
-* Write an object oriented Scraper class.
+* Write an object-oriented Scraper class.

 ## Overview

 One of the most common use-cases for web scraping involves you, the programmer, scraping data that you will then use to instantiate your own Ruby objects.
 In this lab, we'll be scraping a static site that displays the course offerings of the Flatiron School.
-We'll be taking the scraped data to create our own `Course` objects.
+We'll be using the scraped data to create our own `Course` objects.
 Each instance of the `Course` class will have a series of attributes.
 The values of each of these attributes will be scraped from the website.